wjzhengsh/blockchain/nl/pt/BR/get_start_starter_plan.md

 As you can see in [Deploying sample applications](howto/prebuilt_samples.html), Starter Plan makes it easy to get a sample application integrated with your network by using Toolchain.
 This setup also allows for continuous integration by automatically updating your sample application whenever your forked application repo is changed.
 If you want to deploy this application into an Enterprise Plan network, you can copy your forked application repo into a new repo and then follow the instructions in [Deploying sample applications manually](howto/prebuilt_samples.html#deploy_sample_applications_manually).
 -->

-Se você implementar qualquer aplicativo de amostra em sua rede do Starter Plan e desejar implementar esse aplicativo em uma rede do Enterprise Plan, poderá copiar o seu repositório de aplicativo bifurcado em um novo repositório e, em seguida, seguir as instruções em [Implementando aplicativos de amostra manualmente](howto/prebuilt_samples.html#deploy_sample_applications_manually).
+Se você implementar qualquer aplicativo de amostra na rede do Starter Plan e desejar implementar esse aplicativo em uma rede do Enterprise Plan, será possível copiar o repositório do aplicativo bifurcado para um novo repositório e depois seguir as instruções nos aplicativos de amostra para implementá-las na rede do Enterprise Plan.

 ## Excluindo ou saindo de uma rede